diasjorge/filet/Readme.md

 ### Rails Integration

 It tries to make a guess based on your environment and integrates with Rails 3 and Rails 2.
 We recommend that you place your tests inside the test/integration folder.

+## Gotchas

+If you're not using ActiveSupport then the setup and teardown methods muts call super for the nesting to work.

 ## Acknowledgements